Xaptiq know-howPractice paths, mastery updates, next-step recommendations

 Is mastery the same as my latest score?

 No. Your latest score is one signal.
-Mastery is the broader estimate of whether you can handle a topic reliably, and how those topics add up across a subject.
+Mastery is the broader estimate of whether you can handle a topic reliably, based on current and past evidence.